niinpatel/basic-shell-scripting/README.md

 Then I will use a switch statement.
 We will call a random train based on the number that is in the train_number variable.

 finally we close the switch statement and while loop with esac and done respectively.

+To run the script, clone into the repo and then type the following command on the terminal:

+    ./simplebash.sh

+This should start the script.
+To end it, you can just close the terminal.